 -

-A visa application form filled out in English, either handwritten or printed, with your original signature.
+A visa application form filled in English, either handwritten or printed, with your original signature.

 -

-A photocopy of any previously issued Schengen visas, if applicable.
+A copy of any previously issued Schengen visas, if applicable.

 -